aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-13/index.md

 Or if you want to present it only during Demo Day, [fill in the registration form](https://docs.google.com/forms/d/e/1FAIpQLScNiSdtNJPM0DDRLPgh0RXZrCx99WhK5p8fexa3xEdIfw5jBw/viewform).

-## Project Presentations (Friday, December 1)
+## Project Presentations (Friday, November 29)

-Present your project in class on December 1.
+Present your project in class on November 29.
 If your work will be in the exhibition, this can be still somewhat a work-in-progress presentation.